burningwave/json/docs/index.md

 [![HitCount](https://www.burningwave.org/generators/generate-visited-pages-badge.php)](https://www.burningwave.org#bw-counters)

 **Burningwave JSON** is an advanced, free and open source JSON handler for Java.
+**The search and validation possibilities offered by this library are practically infinite** and this page will illustrate an overview of the components exposed by the library and some examples of basic operation: for any further help visit [the relevant section](#Ask-for-assistance).

 And now we will see:
 * [including Burningwave JSON in your project](#Including-Burningwave-JSON-in-your-project)